Four Noble Truths

 The Buddha taught that the way to extinguish desire, which causes suffering, is to liberate oneself from attachment.
 This is the third Noble Truth – the possibility of liberation, of Nirvana which can happen to anybody, anywhere, here and now; and the key to ending all suffering is to remove all desire, ill will and ignorance.

 The Buddha taught that after suffering there is supreme happiness.
 Every step of the way to removing the causes of unhappiness brings more joy.
 On the path there are levels of happiness and freedom from craving and ignorance that can be achieved.
-In the beginning the happiness might be through better material conditions: like more contentment, or better spiritual conditions; more peace and enjoyment of life.
+In the beginning, the happiness might be through better material conditions: like more contentment, or better spiritual conditions; more peace and enjoyment of life.
 This increasing happiness makes life more rewarding and brings a sense of freedom and joy.

-According to Buddhist teachings the more people free themselves from desire, ill will and ignorance, the greater their happiness is — no matter what is going on around them.
+According to Buddhist teachings, the more people free themselves from desire, ill will and ignorance, the greater their happiness is — no matter what is going on around them.
 When they have completely removed desire, ill will and ignorance the Buddha says they will experience the same supreme happiness he discovered.

 The Fourth of the 4 Noble Truths – the Path to the Cessation of Suffering

-The final Noble Truth is the Buddha’s remedy for the end of suffering, a set of principles fro life called the Eightfold Path.
+The final Noble Truth is the Buddha’s remedy for the end of suffering, a set of principles for life called the Eightfold Path.
 This is also called the Middle Way avoiding both indulgence and severe asceticism, neither of which the Buddha had found helpful in his own search for enlightenment.